andrew/ultimate-awesome/README.md

 - [awesome-python](https://github.com/Cyanhall/awesome-python) - Better Awesome Python List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-ai-robotics](https://github.com/tc-huang/awesome-ai-robotics) - A list of awesome AI Robotics resources.
 - [fucking-awesome-datascience](https://github.com/correia-jpv/fucking-awesome-datascience) - 📝 An awesome Data Science repository to learn and apply for real world problems.
 With repository stars⭐ and forks🍴.
-- [awesome-ai-offensive-security](https://github.com/yeyintminthuhtut/awesome-ai-offensive-security) - A curated list of awesome AI agents and tools specifically designed for AI-powered offensive security, as well as tools for attacking AI systems.
 - [Awesome-Whisper-Apps](https://github.com/danielrosehill/Awesome-Whisper-Apps) - Useful speech to text tools that use Whisper under the hood (API/local).
 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
 - [llmops](https://github.com/pmady/llmops) - 🚀 The Ultimate Curated List of LLMOps Tools, Frameworks, and Resources - A comprehensive collection of the best tools for Large Language Model Operations.